DylanBedetti/Desk-as-a-Service/README.md

 - figure out how to best setup database configuration each time
 - when to have volumes? when to copy everything over from files?
 - best way to do development inside containers? how to ssh into?
+- setup github actions as that'd be cool

 # Architecture
 ![overview](figures/Desk-as-a-Service.png)